Your comprehensive deployment plan should cover the following themes.

 Depending on the volume of directory data and the growth you expect for the directory service, you may need to plan for scalability beyond your initial requirements.

-As described in Scaling Replication, you can increase read performance by adding servers.
-To increase write performance, adding servers is not the solution.
-Instead, you must split the data into sets that you replicate separately.
+As described in Scaling replication, you can increase read performance by adding servers.
+To increase write performance, first try more powerful servers and faster storage.

-Luckily, single directory services can already support thousands of replicated write operations per second, meaning millions of write operations per hour.
+Single directory services can support thousands of replicated write operations per second, meaning millions of write operations per hour.
 It may well be possible to achieve appropriate performance by deploying on more powerful servers, and by using higher performance components, such as dedicated SSD disks instead of traditional disks.

 When scaling up the systems is not enough, you must instead organize the DIT to replicate different branches separately.
 Deploy the replicas for each branch on sets of separate systems.
-For details, see High Scalability.
+For details, refer to High scalability.